poult-lab/daily-word/english_words_ learning.md

 [adv] He had seldom seen a child with so much talent. "not often" -rarely-

 > very little difference in meaning, however rarely is used much more.. seldom can perhaps be interpreted as 'very rarely', but essentially the difference is negligible.
 >
 > It can be used more formally than rarely

-30.next door /ˌnekst ˈdɔːr/

-[adv]The cat is from the house next door. "in the next room, house or building"

-[noun] Is that next door's dog? "the people who live in the house or flat/apartment next to yours"